Crim Festival of Races: Crim Fitness Foundation

-The Crim Fitness Foundation (CFF), formerly The Crim Road Races, Inc. and Crim Festival of Races, Inc., is a 501(c)3 non-profit promoting fitness in Genesee County, Michigan and is the operator of the Crim Festival of Races.
+The Crim Fitness Foundation, Inc. (CFF), formerly The Crim Road Races, Inc. and Crim Festival of Races, Inc., is a 501(c)(3) non-profit promoting fitness in Genesee County, Michigan, and is the operator of the Crim Festival of Races.
 The Foundation grew out of the race organizing group of the Crim 10 mile race.

 History

 Bobby Crim, then speaker of the state house, and Lois Craig, Crim's assistant, started the Crim as a 10-mile race in 1977.
 The early years' planning committee of 14 volunteers was known as the Kitchen Cabinet by Craig.
 In 1985, race organization was incorporated as The Crim Road Race, Inc. to increase the number of charities assisted.
 Big Brother/Big Sisters of Greater Flint, Fair Winds Girl Scouts, Shelter of Flint, Genesee County Literacy Coalition and the Crim Youth Development Program were some of the charities assisted.

 In 1992, the multi-race Crim Road Race event is renamed along with its corporate organization to Crim Festival of Races.
 In 1994, the first annual Crim Kids Classic was run.
 In 1997, Marti Austin was hired as youth development coordinator to run the Kids Classic.

 In the early 2000s, the Crim Training Program designed the Hurley Foundation's Tuuri races as an official training races.